mcdomx/monitor/README.rst

 The application uses Django to publish pages and handle API requests.
 A Postgres database is used to store configuration information as well as data collected by the Monitor.
 In an effort to structure the application so that it can later be converted to a series of microservices, the Postgres database is run in a Docker container.

 Communications
+    Back-end (Kafka)
+        Application components communicate across the Django backend using Kafka.

+    Back-end > Front-end (Websockets)
-    Application components communicate across the backend using Kafka and the Django back-end communicates with web clients using WebSockets.
+        The Django back-end communicates with web clients using WebSockets.

+    Front-end > Back-end (REST API)
+        The front-end web clients communicate to the Django backend using various supported API calls.

 Services
-    The application employs a concept of a Monitor which is a user-named combination of a Video Feed and a Detector.
-The video feed is the link to the video source and the Detector is a configured object which includes an object detector which will detect objects in a video feed.
+    The application is designed as a series of services.
+This approach was chosen in an effort to convert the services to micro-services in the future.
 5 services are defined which are designed to operate independently:

 1. Monitor Service
     This is the primary service that is necessary for any other service to operate.
 The Monitor Service will initiate the video stream and other services that are configured for the monitor.
 This service serves as the top-level coordinator for a Monitor and its supporting services.